Data wrangling, also referred to as data munging is the process of converting and mapping data from one raw data form into another format.

 - Monitoring errors and better reporting to see where errors are coming from, making it easier to fix incorrect or corrupt data for future applications.

 - Using tools for data cleaning will make for more efficient business practices and quicker decision-making.

 Data cleaning tools for efficiency

 The AI & Analytics Engine can assist in providing a fast AI-powered platform to guide you through cleaning and transforming your data.
-Using the Smart Data Preparation feature, you can save a database administrator, academic researcher, or any one tasked with getting data prepared for its end use a significant amount of time with data issues instantly detected, and solutions recommended.
-These recommendation can be considered by a human, before being committed immediately with one-click.
-Moreover, this feature builds directly into an end-to-end machine learning pipeline so that data science users, within the same platform can engineer features, select models for their newly cleaned and conformed data set, and then train and deploy models seamlessly (or simple use the clean data - its up to you!)
+Using the Smart Data Preparation feature, you can save a database administrator, academic researcher, or anyone tasked with getting data prepared for its end users a significant amount of time with data issues instantly detected, and solutions recommended.
+These recommendations can be considered by a human, before being committed immediately with one click.
+Moreover, this feature builds directly into an end-to-end machine learning pipeline so that data science users, within the same platform can engineer features, select models for their newly cleaned and conformed data set, and then train and deploy models seamlessly (or simply use the clean data - it's up to you!)